Let’s try and get your tenant selection right the first time

 What to do if you have nightmare tenants?

 Under the Housing Act 1988 the landlord has to right to issue a Section 8 to a tenant who has breached their tenancy agreement.
 In the UK the most common reason for issuing a Section 8 is rent arrears.
-Once a Section 8 has been issued the tenant will be given a specific period of time given before they have to move out of the property so that the landlord can take possession of it.
+Once a Section 8 has been issued the tenant will be given a specific period of time before they have to move out of the property so that the landlord can retake possession of it.

-A section 21 is issues to a tenant from the landlord when they wish to take back possession of the property.
+A section 21 is issued to a tenant from the landlord when they wish to take back possession of the property.
 The tenant has no control over this and does not have to be in breach of the tenancy agreement.

 The Section 21 will give the residents a date in which they must move out by.
 This notice can only be given to tenants who have an assured shorthold tenancy agreement.